VirusNoirrr/ips.js/README.md

 - use ngl instead of fr
 - never go to classes
 - bully java coders
-- scratch ur balls infront of ur school teachers and look at ur math teacher.
+- scratch ur balls infront of ur school teachers and stare at ur math teacher.